w3c/wot/policies/async-decision.md

 ### Normative Changes

+- In the following, the Editor's decisions should reflect their understanding of the consensus of the group.
 - For Normative (breaking changes or new features to a specification), approval is required by at least two Editors of a specification who are not from the same organization or who are Invited Experts.
 Editors should use GitHub's code review tool to either:
   - Approve the Pull Request.
 The approval should be clear and if there are any further changes needed, they should be requested to the pull request (see below) or a separate issue should be opened.
   - Request changes to the Pull Request, explained in a comment.